 I’ve known people who would cross the world for cheese.
 I’m sure you’re thinking of the pull of exquisite French and Italian cheeses, but would you believe I travelled for Slovakian cheese?
 Ok, I didn’t quite cross the world but I hopped in my car and drove 1,300 km from Como in Italy to the far eastern Slovakian town of Košice.

 I was there to sample food from some of Slovakia’s best chefs at the Košice Food Festival.
-I got to try modern takes on traditional halušky [see above in Entrées], grilled local fish, and poppy seed ice cream.
+I got to try modern takes on the traditional Slovakian food halušky, grilled local fish, and poppy seed ice cream.

 But where was the cheese?

 The cheese I discovered later at the Olive Tree restaurant.
 A delicious selection of Slovakian cheeses accompanied by a little fruit.
 Not all Slovakian cheeses are smoked but two of the most famous are.
 Both parenica and oštiepok are smoked.
 Both are so good they are protected by the European Union.

 Oštiepok originates in the Tatra Mountains and is a cheese often found at the Christmas markets in Central Europe.
 Parenica is quite different, being made of strips and rolled into a spiral shape.

 Slovakia has many great cheeses and intense, creamy butter, too—a surprisingly great destination for dairy products.